FujiNetWIFI/fujinet-nhandler/nos/README.md

     AUTORUN ?

+To byess executing the AUTORUN-enabled batch file,

+At boot, when the FUJINET NOS banner appears -or- when switching from BASIC to DOS the first time, hold the OPTION console switch.

 The AUTORUN entry is stored in the appkey file `/FujiNet/db790000.key` on the FujiNet's SD card.
 Therefore, AUTORUN requires a FAT32-formatted SD card to be installed in the FujiNet device.

 Examples: